umairinter-75/cs50x-code-basics/README.md

 * copy.csv - A program that that creates the copy of phonebook.csv.
 * concatenate.c - A program which contains a function named "concat" that takes two strings and returns a concatenated version of the two strings.
 * create.c - A debugging program that creates the file given as input at the command-line.
 THe program will give '0'errors during debugging using the command "valgrind ./create test.c".
+* pdf.c - A program that  checks whether a file, passed in as a command-line argument, is (likely) a PDF.